Toby Keith Makes History on Country Digital Song Sales Chart

 Hell No might not be your typical heart-wrenching country ballad, but it’s precisely this lighthearted approach that makes it so endearing.
 It’s a song that reminds us that even in the most perfectly imperfect relationships, a little humor and a whole lot of love can go a long way.

-Read more: Toby Keith - I Won’t Let You Down
+Read more: Toby Keith - Country Comes To Town

 So, settle in, grab your partner by the hand (assuming they’ve forgiven the forgotten anniversary, of course), and prepare to be entertained by Toby Keith’s playful exploration of domesticity, forgetfulness, and the enduring power of love.